KolbySnider/sqlrecover/README.md

 number, byte offset, and (for WAL hits) the frame index.
 In forensic work, where a byte came from matters as much as the byte itself.

+With `--image`, the input can be a raw partition image instead of a single `.db` file: `sqlrecover` carves every SQLite database out of it by signature first, then runs the normal pipeline on each.
+Adding `--carve-files` also carves plain deleted files (JPEG, PNG, GIF, BMP, PDF, MP4/MOV, WAV) out of the same image by their file-type signatures.

 ## Known-artifact recognition

 Records recovered from slack space or the WAL come back as anonymous arrays of